leya-print/leya-print-platform/README.md

 ### Examples

+## Use live templates and modify a invoice template

+To use the live templates and modify a template the first step is to go to the Designer UI.
+From the designer UI, a user might want to use the "live templates", first we need to pass a link to some templates.
+Default templates can be found in the Templates project, use the link https://3333-{LOCAL-URL}/build/index.esm.js, replace the LOCAL-URL with the gitpod url or local system url.
+Press the button next to the URL textbox to display the templates.
-From the designer UI go to a user might click on the "invoice" template from the "live template" category.
+Click on the "invoice" template from the "live templates" category.
 From the upper-right box the json data will be modified to the user's needs.
 When done the preview button will be clicked and the pdf is generated.